 Karauli in Rajasthan is situated at a distance of approximately 328, 1,190, 1,450, and 1982 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the best ways to reach the Kaila Devi Temple with ease.

-By Train.
 Passengers travelling from Delhi and Jaipur travel to Gangapur City junction by train that costs around INR 250-750, and from there take a taxi to the fair.
 Trains are also available from Sewri (Maharashtra) via Andheri to Gangapur City but are expensive and time-consuming.
 Devotees from Kolkata travel from Howrah Junction to Sri Mahabirji station from where a taxi is required to reach the fair.
 Train journeys from Mumbai, Chennai, Bangalore, and Kolkata to Karauli costs around INR 1500 and are time-consuming, thus, flights are an easy option.

-By Air.
 Jaipur Airport receives flights from all major metro cities like Gwalior, New Delhi, Mumbai, Chennai, Kolkata, Bangalore, Hyderabad.
 From the Jaipur Airport, public buses, taxis, and trains are available either to Gangapur City junction or to the Kaila Devi Fair and a one-way trip to the fair by air can cost anywhere between INR 3000-10000.
 Air travel to the Kaila Devi Fair is expensive but safe and saves you a lot of time too.

-By Road.
 All the major cities of India are well-connected to Karauli by buses which can cost you anything between INR 100 to 1500.
 However, direct bus lines are not available from Kolkata, Jaipur, and other southern cities and thus, other methods of transport are feasible like taking a cab or self-driving.